pytorch/pytorch/docs/source/jit_unsupported.rst

 ------------------------------------------

-TorchScript supports most methods defined on `torch` and `torch.Tensor`, but we do not have full coverage.
+TorchScript supports most methods defined on ``torch`` and ``torch.Tensor``, but we do not have full coverage.
 Here are specific known ops and categories of ops which have diverging behavior between Python and TorchScript.
+If you encounter something else that is not supported please file a GitHub issue.
 Deprecated ops are not listed below.